osebas15/Tyme/WorkingArticle.md

     timing functionality
     add toggle to NewActivityListView for small vs full activity cells draw multiple activities functionality

+### Happy on complete!
+consider how to reward user for finishing tasks

 ### Going through Swiss burger
 make next functionality for: